changwmyung/al-folio/_news/announcement_9999.md

 inline: false
 ---
 #### positions open!
-The team welcomes applications for undergraduate research participation, MS, and PhD positions!
-If you are a prospect student who are keen on applying for the positions, please refer to the below information.
+The team welcomes applications for undergraduate research participation, MS, PhD, and postdoc positions!
+If you are a prospect student or researcher who are keen on applying for the positions, please refer to the below information.

 ***